Putin says US exit from Iran deal could trigger instability

 The U.S. and its allies have hit Russia with several waves of sanctions that badly hurt its economy.

 Putin sharply criticized the sanctions, saying they signal "not just erosion but the dismantling of a system of multilateral cooperation that took decades to build."
-He said economic restrictions have become a political instrument used to "suppress the competition or extract concessions."

-"It's like playing soccer according to judo rules," said Putin, a judo expert.
-"It means chaos, and it's where we are heading.
-The new rule is the absence of rules."
+In a later meeting with top editors of international news agencies, Putin said he would observe constitutional term limits that would prevent him from running for a new term in 2024.
+However, some observers have suggested he might seek to have the constitution changed.

+On tensions with Britain over allegations that Russia was behind the March poisoning of a Russian former spy in Britain, Putin said there should "either be a joint, full-value, objective investigation or simply stop talking about this subject because it doesn't lead to anything except worsening relations."